Frome Vale

 Frome Vale is an electoral ward in Bristol, England, lying northeast of the city centre.
-It is represented by two members on Bristol City Council, which as of 2024 are Louis Martin and Yassin Al Maghrabi of the Labour Party.
+It is represented by two members on Bristol City Council which, following the 2024 local elections, are Louis Martin of the Labour Party and Al Al-Maghrabi of the Green Party, following the latter's defection from the Labour Party to the Green Party in October 2025.